populse/populse_db/README.md

 Unit tests written thanks to the python module unittest

-Continuous integration made with Travis
+Continuous integration made with Travis (Linux, OSX), and AppVeyor (Windows)

 Code coverage calculated by the python module codecov

 The module is ensured to work with Python >= 3.3

-The module is ensured to work on the platforms Linux and OSX (It is supposed to work on Windows, hasn't been tested yet)
+The module is ensured to work on the platforms Linux, OSX and Windows

 The script of tests is python/populse_db/test.py, so the following command launches the tests: